public-key-cryptography/public-key-editor/README.md

 	lows multiple users to access to an email account from different computers which is useful for some companies or organizations that have to reply to large numbers of emails.
-POP mail also allows mult- iple users to access an email account if none of the users deletes the new messages or only the old messages are deleted by one of the users.
+POP mail also allows mult- iple users to access an email account if none of the users deletes the new messages or only the old messages are deleted.

 	Imap allows users to change the state of the messages on the server, but the POP mail protocol could be amended or the email servers could be upgraded to include this feature.
-POP mail servers could also be upgraded to allow multiple users to retrieve and delete emails by assigning a hash or time stamp to each message so that the retrieve and delete commands could use the number assigned to the messages instead of the ordinal / cardinal numbers.
-Otherwise if multiple users list the emails and try to delete messages using the ordinal numbers, the email messages on the clients' computers will not correspond to messages on the server computer because the messages get re-numbered on the server every time one of the users deletes a message and signs out.
+POP mail servers could also be upgraded to allow multiple users to retrieve and delete emails by assigning a hash value or time stamp to each message so that the retrieve and delete commands could use the number assigned to the messages instead of the ordinal / cardinal numbers that are used to enumerate the messages.
+	Otherwise if multiple users list the emails and try to delete messages using the ordinal numbers, the email messages on the clients' computers will not correspond to messages on the server computer because the messages get re-numbered every time one of the users deletes a message and signs out, and the wrong messages will get deleted or retrieved.

 	The email encryption program uses a composite key that has multiple public key ciphers.
 The public key agreements are reduced modulo F8 = 2 ^ 256 + 1 and then the key agreements are xor-ed to gener-